 Your stretching session does not need to be particularly strenuous or long.
 A few minutes of exercising and stretching is all it takes to boost your strength and mobility, but you will benefit from a minimum of 15-20 minutes.

 If you feel persistent tightness that is not relieved by stretching, it could mean that your muscles are short and not tight.
 In this case, you should be focusing on strengthening and not stretching.

 One of the biggest misconceptions about stretching is that you should use it for any muscular pain.
 Muscular pain is a common complaint among a majority of Australians but stretching is not always the solution.

 Some muscles are painful because they are short.
-For example, if you wear heels on a daily basis, the muscles of the calves remain in a shortened length all day and can become short.
+For example, if you wear heels daily, the muscles of the calves remain in a shortened length all day and can become short.
 This causes pain when you remove the shoes and try to stretch the calves.

 Some muscles may be painful because they are tight.
 For example, if you lift weights often and do not stretch adequately afterwards, you may feel tightness.

-Muscular pain occurs whe nthe nerves send pain signals to the brain to notify it that a muscle is weak, unstable or not functioning properly.
-But the muscle may not always require stretching and may benefit from strengthening.
+Muscular pain occurs when the nerves send pain signals to the brain to notify it that a muscle is weak, unstable or not functioning properly.
+However the muscle may not always require stretching and may benefit from strengthening.
 This is why it is important to understand why is stretching important and when it is required.